leonardofaria/leonardofaria.net/content/2020/11/30/getting-asset-transferred-information-with-lighthouse.md

   - lighthouse
 ---

-Have you ever about thought tracking what is added in a page or web app?
-Didn't know how your website became a 15MB?
-Time to track this data!
+Have you ever about thought tracking what is added to a page or web app?
+Did not know how your website became 15MB?
+Sounds like it is time to track this data!

 ![Chart showing assets transferred by type](/wp-content/uploads/2020/11/asset-transfered-by-type.jpg)

-[Calibre](https://calibreapp.com/), one of my favourite web performance tools, shows the chart above to illustrate what is being transferred to users when they visit your page or use your web app.
+[Calibre](https://calibreapp.com/), one of my favourite web performance tools, creates charts, such as the one above, to illustrate what is being transferred to users when they visit your page or use your web app.

 <div class="my-10 p-4 border border-gray-6 rounded-md bg-white">
-<strong>Hi, this post is part of a Lighthouse post series.
-Also, check it out:</strong>
+<strong>Hi!
+This post is part of a Lighthouse post series.
+Also, check out:</strong>

 <ul>
 <li><a href="/2020/11/30/the-undocumented-lighthouse-guide#quick-lighthouse-intro">Quick Lighthouse intro</a></li>